Stonewall Brigade Band: Civil War

 enjoy the sweet music of the brass band of the Fifth Regiment.
 It is an excellent band."
 Jackson was fond of music, but had no talent for it, and confessed he could not recognize one song from another.

+The band served throughout the Valley Campaign and the Seven Days Battles.

 Post war reorganization

 The band was reorganized in 1869 with A. J. serving as leader.
 His son T. M. Turner served as assistant leader.

-By 1875 the band was formally known as the Stonewall Brigade Band.
+By 1875 the band was formally known as the Stonewall Brigade Band and incorporated under the laws of Virginia.

+On April Fool's Day 1878, the band was sent a letter that the Governor had appointed them to play in Paris.

+Grant and the Band

 The band's instruments from the time of the Civil War are still exhibited in their band room.
 They were apparently allowed to keep them as they were considered personal possessions, but several legends grew that Ulysses S. Grant allowed the band to keep their instruments through some special order.

 Perhaps due to the legend, the band grew a certain fondness for Grant, and on June 30, 1874, the band greeted Grant in Staunton with several songs.
 Upon being asked, Mayor Trout identified the band as the Stonewall Brigade Band.
 Grant responded with a murmur: "The Immortal Jackson".
 The Band also played at Grant's funeral in 1885.

-On April Fools Day 1878, the band was sent a letter that the Governor had appointed them to play in Paris.
+Stonewall's Daughter's Marriage

-In 1885 the band presented the daughter of Stonewall Jackson a wedding gift of a souvenir band roster printed on white satin.
-The band and its war-time instruments were exhibited at the 1893 World's Fair in Chicago.
+Also in 1885, the band presented the daughter of Stonewall Jackson a wedding gift of a souvenir band roster printed on white satin.